 Skills Required: Advanced Beginner.
 The only reason I use the word “advanced” is because you’ll need to know how to use a saw for this project.
 It can be difficult to cut straight wood slices if you’re a novice.

 I’ve featured the talented women of Hammer Like a Girl here before.
 They always have such brilliant ideas, and this one is no exception.
 Learn how to make these DIY tree branch coasters.
 I love the natural look, don’t you?

-Here is a fun and easy project if you ever come across a downed or pruned branch – coasters made from tree branches.
+Here is a fun and easy craft to do at home if you ever come across a downed or pruned branch – DIY coasters made from tree branches.
 When stacked on their base on your coffee table, your tree limb coasters become a mini-sculpture.

 You will need: